Juno Award for Group of the Year: Achievements

 Jim Cuddy (left) and Greg Keelor (right), members of Blue Rodeo, the winner of the award in 1989, 1990, 1991, 1996 and 2008.

 With six wins, the alternative rock band Arkells is the most winning group in the category.
+Four groups are tied for the most consecutive wins, three each: in chronological order Loverboy, Blue Rodeo, Arkells, and The Beaches.

-Arkells is also tied for most consecutive wins, three, with rock band Loverboy and country rock band Blue Rodeo.
-Blue Rodeo's 13 total nominations is slightly edged out by the 14 garnered by hard rock and progressive rock band Rush, including a record eight consecutive nominations from 1977 to 1984.
+Country rock band Blue Rodeo's 13 total nominations is slightly edged out by the 14 garnered by hard rock and progressive rock band Rush, including a record eight consecutive nominations from 1977 to 1984.
 The record for the most nominations without ever winning is held by April Wine, who were nominated 8 times from 1975 to 1983.

 Country and folk group The Rankin Family, winners in 1994, are the first non-rock group to ever win the award.
 The next were electronic dance music groups A Tribe Called Red in 2018 and Loud Luxury in 2020.
 Though several French-language groups have been nominated, none has ever won the award.

 In 2014, Tegan and Sara became the first all-female band and the first duo to win this award.